status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 You should certainly top up if your balance is close to 16 ETH: this is to ensure you don't get removed from the validator set (which automatically happens if your balance falls below 16 ETH).

-At the other end of the spectrum, if your balance is closer to 31 ETH, it's probably not worth your while adding the extra ETH to get back to the required 32.
+At the other end of the spectrum, if your balance is closer to 31 ETH, it's probably not worth your while adding the extra ETH required to get back to 32.

 ### When can I withdraw my funds, and what's the difference between exiting and withdrawing?